webyrd/Barliman/README.md

 The first screenshot shows the main editor window.
 The `Scheme Definition` edit pane contains the complete (fully instantiated) and correct definition of `append`, the list concatenation function in Barliman's default "miniScheme" language.  `append` will be our simple running example in these screenshots.
 The edit window also contains three tests; each test contains an input expression, and the expected value of that expression.
 The `Best Guess` pane, which is not editable by the user, contains the same fully instantiated definition of `append` as in the `Scheme Definition` edit pane.

 All the text in the editor window is black, indicating that all the information in the editor is consistent and valid.
-The definition of `append` is a valid symbolic expression (S-expression), and is indeed a syntactically valid miniScheme definition.
+The definition of `append` is a valid symbolic expression (s-expression), and is indeed a syntactically valid miniScheme definition.
 The test expressions and expected values are syntactically valid, and consistent with each other.

 The editor window displayed in this first screeenshot is similar in spirit to a modern integrated development environment (IDE) that runs tests whenever the code to be tested is modified.